Kaihchen1230/JobFirst/document/persona.md

 8. Background: She had 5 years of fashion design experience in China.
 She was a team leader of ten people in her pre-company.

 ## Typical day
 She need to work 5 days a week.
 During her weekday, she needs to get up at 8:00 am.
 After breakfast and makeup, she needs to take N train to Flushing, which takes her more than 3 hours on the train.
 Once she arrives the store, she need to order food for customers without stop.
 Only when there is less customer around 2 pm, she can have half hour break to eat some food.
 She is a pre-fashion designer at China.
 She is not happy with this job.
-She can��t discuss fashion design with her colleagues.
+She cannot discuss fashion design with her colleagues.
 Around 4 pm, she will finish her one day work and go home.
 During the weekend, she will attend an English ESL free workshops at Chinatown.
-But that is not a good organized class, she can��t learn too much from that.
+But that is not a good organized class, she cannot learn too much from that.
 At nighttime, when she arrive home, she will spend some time on English and also watch some fashion design news.

 ## Needs:
 1. She want to learn more English in an organized way, instead of from some small non-organized workshop.